AnastasijaAle/SML5202-Anastasija/vocabulary.md

 <h1> Vocabulary </h1>

 <p> On this page you will find exercises, vocabulary sheets, basic german phrases and more. <br>
-  Vovabulary is one of the most important but at the same time one fo the hardest things to learn as there is so much of it.<br>
+  Vocabulary is one of the most important but at the same time one fo the hardest things to learn as there is so much of it.<br>
   On this page I will divide the vocabulary into topics so that way there is less to leanr for a certain theme.
   Enjoy! </p>